ams0187/Vupiter/minutes.md

 * Descions are made by vote with ties decided by?
   In tie situation, team will discuss options and come to agreement.
-If no agreement reached then team leader will be tie beaker.
+If no agreement reached, team leader is the tie beaker.

 * Discord will handle communication, meetings are wednesday mornings at 9.Meetings will be recorded by hand and posted on the website.

-* SPARC lab and home shop are the only facilities to be used
+* SPARC lab and home shop are facilities to be used

-* Gantt chart created with excel and will be stored on Auburn BoxDrive for collaboration.
+* Gantt chart created with excel and to be stored on Auburn BoxDrive for collaboration.
   - Task were assigned to each member
   - Rough draft of time frames created for task completion